Verifying a Digital Signature

 Digital Signatures Do Not Provide Confidentiality!

 You must understand that digital signatures do not provide confidentiality.
+That just isn't their point.

 While they are based on cryptography, digital signatures do not encrypt the message.
 Anyone can read a digitally signed message.
 The signature itself is just a distraction or is ignored if you or your mail software do not use it.
+If a digitally signed message needs confidentiality, then encrypt the original message as the first step and then digitally sign the resulting ciphertext.

 All communication on public telecommunication networks — Internet, telephone, facsimile, etc — is subject to interception and archiving.
 It is easy for governments to do this because Internet and telephone traffic must pass through a limited number of backbone interconnection points.
-The governments simply obligate the telecommunications companies to provide access, or even to do the data collection on behalf of the government.
+The governments simply force the telecommunications companies to provide access, or even to do the data collection on behalf of the government.

 Yes, this process was greatly expanded in the U.S. during the Cheney/Bush administration, but it had already been underway for many years.
 See, for example: